Beiyang government: Northern Expedition and military government (1926–1927)

-Demise (1928)
+Demise (1928 and after)

 The National Pacification Army attempted to make other warlords, and, to some extent, ordinary people, perceive it as a peaceful unifying force, in contrast to the violent, revolutionary unification offered by the Kuomintang.
 The militarists in the NPA tried to reach a compromise with moderates in the KMT, believing that they could unify the country without bloodshed.
 From March to August 1927, the Fengtian clique and the KMT entered into negotiations.
 However, the leaders of the KMT were determined to pursue the destruction of the Beijing Government, and in mid-1927, Feng Yuxiang's Guominjun and Yan Xishan's Shanxi army swore allegiance to Chiang's KMT government in Nanjing, dealing a substantial blow to the Beiyang government.

-Following their retreat from Henan, NPA leaders (excluding Sun Chuanfang and Zhang Zongchang) came together on 7 June 1927.
+Following their retreat from Henan, NPA leaders (excluding Sun Chuanfang and Zhang Zongchang) came together on June 7, 1927.
 The generals agreed to try to seek rapprochement with Nanjing and to endorse the Three Principles of the People.
 They proposed a new principle of "morality" (民德 (míndé, min2-te2)).
 They agreed on a reformation of the national government and suggested for Zhang a choice to either return to Manchuria and distance himself from politics or to establish his position as an important politician in the government.
 Two of the clauses agreed upon were the total destruction of Feng Yuxiang and joint decision-making in diplomacy between both the Beijing and Nanjing governments.

 With the continuing advance of the KMT, Zhang was forced to abandon Beijing on June 3, 1928.
 On the way back to his power-base in Manchuria the next morning, his train was blown up by officers of the Japanese Kwantung Army, killing him, in what is known as the Huanggutun incident.
 Yan Xishan's troops soon occupied Beijing, effectively dissolving the Beiyang government; unification was declared on June 16 by the Nationalists.
 Beijing was renamed Beiping until the end of the Chinese Civil War in 1949.
 Zhang's son, Zhang Xueliang, took over the National Pacification Army and retained a government in exile led by Premier Pan Fu.
 However, many civil servants, including former ministers and presidents, had already switched over to the Nationalist government.
 The United States became the first major power to switch recognition to the Nationalist government in Nanjing on October 1.
 Japan was the last major power to switch because they detested the anti-Japanese attitude of the KMT.
-Zhang negotiated with Chiang Kai-shek to end this pretense leading to the dissolution of the Beiyang government, the NPA, and the unification of China under the Nationalist flag on 29 December 1928.
+Zhang negotiated with Chiang Kai-shek to end this pretense leading to the dissolution of the Beiyang government, the NPA, and the unification of China under the Nationalist flag on December 29, 1928.